getappmap/appmap-agent-js/README.md

 1. Pick the `Record mocha test cases when they run` recording method
 2. Enter the command that runs your tests, example: `npx mocha --recursive test/**/*.ts`
 3. Press Enter to use the default output directory `tmp/appmap`
 4. Select the recording scope.
-Add a database **if and only if** the required database driver package exists as a dependency in `package.json`.
+Add a database **if and only if** the required database driver package exists as a dependency in the `package.json` file of your project.
 If you aren't sure, leave the database commands unchecked for now.
 5. Select the ordering of events.
 We recommend `Causal` for better user experience when viewing the AppMaps, at the cost of a slight performance penalty when the AppMaps are recorded.
-6. Select `no` for `keep all imported sources in class maps`.
+6. Select `no` for `keep all imported sources in class maps`
-7. Pick the logging level
+7. Pick the logging level, `Info` is the recommended default level.

 The setup command now creates a new `appmap.yml` file in the current directory and runs validation checks.
-You should see output like this:
+You should see output similar to this:
 ```sh
 ✔ Supported operating system detected: darwin
 ✔ Supported node detected: v14.17.6.